top of page

 homestead winter2_edited.jpg

-The North Stonington Historical Society's Stephan Main Homestead, with its arts and crafts collection, dye house, gardens and mill sluiceway presents a rarely seen picture of life in the rural Industrial Age
+The North Stonington Historical Society's Stephen Main Homestead, with its arts and crafts collection, dye house, gardens and mill sluiceway presents a rarely seen picture of life in the rural Industrial Age.

 The Industrial Age is generally thought of as a time when many Americans left their farms and headed for the city to earn wages, becoming small cogs in a big machine.
 In fact, the Industrial Age started in rural communities with entrepreneurs pooling the talents of weavers and carpenters working at home, small fuling and lumber mill operations that used power from local streams, and wool and wood gathered locally.

 The Main Homestead sits in the center of North Stonington's Historic District - once known as "Milltown".
-The house belonged to prosperous mill owner Stephan Main and includes an extensive collection of paintings and photographs of rural life, created by Main's grandson, Fredrick Stewart Greene, who also lived here.
+The house later belonged to prosperous mill owner Stephen Main and includes an extensive collection of paintings and photographs of rural life, created by Main's daughter Harriet, and her son, Fredrick Stewart Greene, who also lived here.

 Fredrick Stewart Greene